Alexander Mountain Fire recovery information.

 Larimer County joined the National Flood Insurance Program (NFIP) in 1974 and has been managing floodplains ever since.
 The county uses floodplain standards and maps as the main tools in its Floodplain Management Program.

 In Larimer County, development in the Floodway is heavily restricted.
 New buildings cannot be built, and major changes to existing structures are not allowed.
-Structures in the Floodway that are severely damaged by flooding cannot be replaced or repaired.
 There are fewer restrictions in the Flood Fringe areas.

 Identifying floodplains